unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 sudo service nginx start
 ```

-Then you can type this one, to check if the service was up and running:
+Also you can type this one, to check if the service was up and running:

 > Anyway, if you have any problems, like wrong configuration, etc., you'll be notified during the execution of previous command.